 In civil society, individuals are expected to maintain the status of ‘law-abiding citizen’.
 Of course, we should all follow the law the best we can, and we should report those who violate any law to a government authority.
 Any deviation or noncompliance with the law should be condemned.
 Historically, obeying and enforcing the laws created by politicians has always correlated to sound moral character.

-The inception of the United States came about as the result of law-abiding colonial leaders who obeyed the King, his Governors, and Sheriffs.
-They followed every law and peacefully sought to 'change the laws' or the British Government.
+The inception of the united states came about as the result of law-abiding colonial leaders who obeyed the King, his Governors, and Sheriffs.
+They followed every law and peacefully sought to ‘change the laws’ or the British Government.
+They totally never revolted against the government, right?

 Years later, American politicians maintained the laws which mandated the enslavement of African Americans, and politicians and police used violence when necessary to enforce these laws, as the government does with all laws.
 When slaves escaped, law-abiding citizens reported the criminal fugitives to the police (also referred to as ‘slave patrol’, a term we should revive), and the police – who made sure to fulfill their duties and enforce all laws currently on the books – used their guns to ensure that the slaves were returned to their masters.